yannickcr/yannick.cr/src/documents/posts/choosing-and-making-quality-npm-modules/post.html.md

 ![Running tests with Mocha](/posts/choosing-and-making-quality-npm-modules/tests.png)

-According to [Nodechecker](nodechecker.com) more than half of the npm modules do not have any tests, that's sad :(.
+According to [Nodechecker](https://nodechecker.com) half of the npm modules do not have any tests, that's sad :(.

 The presence of a complete test suite is very important to help you to see if the functionalities of the module were fully tested by the author.
 And combined with a continuous integration service like [Travis CI](https://travis-ci.org) you can easily check the module status at each commit.